Things to do in Leticia Amazon Colombia

 Some activities, like visiting Parque Ecológico Mundo Amazonico, can easily be done alone and spontaneously.
 However, If you plan to do jungle tours or boat tours in Leticia or Puerto Nariño we recommend to organize them a little bit ahead of time, especially if you travel in low season.

 When visiting Leticia as a solo traveler, take your usual travel precautions, like not walking around alone in the dark or in isolated areas.
-Check out our safety tips for Colombia and our tips for traveling alone in Colombia.
+Check out my safety tips for Colombia and tips for traveling alone in Colombia.

 Best Time To Visit Leticia: Climate and Weather